 The Symantec Research Labs Graduate Fellowship

-Provisions of the Award The SRL Storage and Systems Graduate Fellowship (up to $20,000 USD) is provided to cover either one year of tuition fees of the student, or to reimburse expenses incurred by the student to engage into research collaboration with Symantec (e.g. travel expenses, hardware, etc.).
+Provisions of the Award The SRL Graduate Fellowship provides (up to $20,000 USD) to cover either one year of tuition fees of the student, or to reimburse expenses incurred by the student to engage into research collaboration with Symantec (e.g. travel expenses, hardware, etc.).
 If the fellowship is to cover the tuition, it will be made through the university.

 Each recipient will be given a laptop preloaded with Symantec software.

 - Applying students must attend a university in a Ph.D. program focusing on systems research.